Rules and categories

 : Default.
 Detects changes that move generated code between files, breaking generated source code on a per-file basis.
 This breaks generated stubs in some languages—for example, it's safe to move code between files in Go but not in Python.PACKAGE

 : Detects changes that break generated source code changes on a per-package basis.
-It detects changes that would break the generated stubs, but only accounting for package-level changes.WIRE_JSON
+It detects changes that break the generated stubs, but only accounting for package-level changes.WIRE_JSON

 : Detects changes that break wire (binary) encoding.